 - Employment and Job Creation

-- Incentivisation for and upliftment of informal workers through the chain
+- Incentivization for and upliftment of informal workers through the chain

-- Supports formalisation, organisation, structuring and growth for all the stakeholders in the recycling chain in India (waste workers and rag-pickers, aggregators, recyclers, PROs, etc.)
+- Supports formalization, organization, structuring, and growth for all the stakeholders in the recycling chain in India (waste workers and rag-pickers, aggregators, recyclers, PROs, etc.)